Corzed/Ava/README.md

 > **An AI-powered digital assistant that doesn’t just respond – it takes action.
 From coding entire applications to creating data visualizations, Ava brings the power of automation directly to your desktop.**

-Designed to handle complex computer operations, Ava can code, control your system, visualize data, and much more—all triggered by simple commands.
+Designed to handle complex computer operations, Ava can code, control your system, visualize data, take an interpret screenshots, and much more—all triggered by simple commands.
 Just **talk to Ava**, say what you need, and watch it take action.

 ---